-Ironically, Descartes thinks he waived away the world when he said “I think, I am.”
+Ironically, Descartes thought he waived away the world when he said, “I think, I am.”
 But, he said, “I think, I am.”
 The fact that he uttered those words shows that he failed to waive away any part of the world at all.
 In fact, his understanding of anything, including himself, comes from language and his language comes from the world.
 Language expresses reality.
 Reality is expressed through language.
 The meaning of any linguistic expression is found in the language itself.
-This meaning is demonstrated through our understanding of the universals which are present outside of and in spite of the thinker.
-Universals lead us to understand knowledge which exists outside of us, not because of us.
+This meaning is demonstrated through our understanding of the universals that are present outside of and in spite of the thinker.
+Universals aid our understanding of knowledge that exists outside of us, not because of us.
 Thus, Descartes’ reversal is predicated on himself and what he thinks, which he expresses in language.
-Descartes’ reversal is not a reversal, but a misunderstanding.
-Thankfully, we see now that subject and object are linked together once again and

-Explain flow of chart 10/13
+In the final analysis, Descartes’ reversal is not a reversal, but a misunderstanding.
+Math, science, and logic make significant contributions to our understanding of the world and reality.
+However, they do not tell the full story.
+The reversal of modernity has served to limit man’s progress in understanding the ultimate questions, particularly of metaphysical Being and God.
+Fortunately, we now understand the error made by Descartes’ methodic doubt and we can now rejoin subject and object and restore the universals, transcendentals, metaphysics, and God to their rightful place.

 Bibliography

+Descartes, Rene.
+Meditations on First Philosophy.

+Metaphysics (Philosophy 401) Class Lecture of Dr. Solis-Silva.